-Your island should be no more than 10% of the total square footage of your kitchen.
-Any more than that and the island will dominate the kitchen and make it difficult to maneuver.
-For example, the kitchen shown in the accompanying image is 10 feet by 13 feet (130 square feet).
-Its island is 4 feet by 7 feet (28 square feet).
-So, about 10% of the kitchen is used for the island.
+As a rule of thumb, your kitchen island should take up no more than 10-percent of the total square footage of your kitchen.
+Any larger than that and the island will dominate the kitchen and will make it difficult to maneuver.

 02 of 05

 Adding a Cooktop or Stove to Your Kitchen Island

 Cooks like having a cooktop stove on the kitchen island because it allows for increased working room.
 Also, centralized stoves make for a more social atmosphere, especially when bar chairs are added to the island.

 However, consider whether you are ready to break your cooking area away from the perimeter.
 This across-aisle back and forth can frustrate some cooks who are accustomed to having a tight, unified sink-counter-stove classic kitchen triangle work area.

 For such cooks, a kitchen island cooktop can be a secondary, overflow mode of cooking; the primary stove would still be located in the perimeter countertop area.